ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 ## Materia Database and User

-Log into the mysql database with your root user.
+Log into the MySQL database with your root user.

 ```shell
 $ mysql -h localhost -u root -p